sagesharp/code-of-conduct-template/code-of-conduct/example-inappropriate-behavior.md

  * Excessive swearing
  * Sustained disruption of talks or other events
  * Other conduct that is inappropriate for a professional audience including people of many different backgrounds

-## Example Weapons Policy

-No weapons are allowed at conference venues, including but not limited to explosives (including fireworks), guns, and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
-Anyone seen in possession of one of these items will be asked to leave immediately, and will only be allowed to return without the weapon.

-Attendees are further expected to comply with all state and local laws on this matter.

 ## Example Event Inappropriate Behavior List